 Where do our graduates work?

-A survey found 25% of respondents were first employed in the Education sector after graduation, 31% in Government, be it local, provincial or federal, 21% in Private Industry, and 15% in Consulting.
+A survey conducted in 2018 found 25% of respondents were first employed in the Education sector after graduation, 31% in Government, be it local, provincial or federal, 21% in Private Industry, and 15% in Consulting.
 22% went on to further education after graduation from the program, including doctorates.

 Many of our graduates go on to work for private industry in a variety of roles, including as industrial hygienists, health and safety managers and chemical safety advisors.